vgiansanti/Kallisto-scATAC/README.md

 * 01_kallisto_scATAC_clustering.Rmd: this contains the analysis performed with Seurat (R commands)

+The other files available are:

-The observation of MI variation can be reproduced by running the notebook "MI_evaluation.ipynb".
+* MI_evaluation.ipynb: the observation of MI variation can be reproduced by running this notebook.

+* Circular_staked_barplot.R: is the script to reproduce the bar plot of the paper.